JamesSkemp/words/content/post/know-thyself-or-on-the-examined-life.md

 +++
-title = "Know thyself - or - On the examined life" summary = "Lingering questions to the 2006 essay Should We Examine Life?, by Gavin Schmitt." draft = false comments = true date = "2006-10-18T20:52:00-05:00"
+title = "Know thyself - or - On the examined life" description = "Lingering questions to the 2006 essay Should We Examine Life?, by Gavin Schmitt." draft = false comments = true date = "2006-10-18T20:52:00-05:00"